privacyguides/privacyguides.org/docs/os/ios-overview.md

 **Bluetooth** should be disabled when you aren't using it as it increases your attack surface.
 Disabling Bluetooth (or Wi-Fi) via the Control Center only disables it temporarily: you must switch it off in Settings for disabling it to remain effective.

 - [ ] Turn off **Bluetooth**

+Note that Bluetooth is automatically turned on after every system update.

 #### General